Scope of AML/KYC Controls

 - Counterparty identification and authority validation

-- Beneficial ownership and corporate structure analysis
+- Beneficial ownership and corporate structure review

-- Source-of-funds and source-of-wealth assessment
+- Source-of-funds and source-of-wealth assessment (where applicable)

 Beneficial Ownership & Corporate Structure Review